 Today I want to talk about the passive protagonist and blurting in dialogue.
 No, I’m not talking about blurbs, the juicy quotes you try and get as a soon-to-be author that (may or may not) help sell your book.
-Though I probably should at some point, because it’s a pretty hot topic in the publishing world and ahuge source of anxiety for new authors.
-This post is actually about the action of blurting.
+Though I probably should at some point, because it’s a pretty hot topic in the publishing world and a huge source of anxiety for new authors.
+This post is actually about the action of blurting in dialogue.
 No, I haven’t run out of things to talk about.
 I have about 100 ideas in the “soapbox file” on my computer.
 (Lucky you!)
 I know this sounds very specific, but, as usual, I have a larger point to make by delving into something small.

 I understand the urge to throw one’s arms up and hinge an important scene on a blurt.
 It’s easy.
 Your character would never do something so silly until, she just does it!
 You know how that goes, Reader.
 Sometimes ya just run your mouth!
 But here lies the problem.
 It’s careless and unintentional and often feels like a cheat.
 Especially if blurting is out of character for your blurter (new word).
 It tells me that the writer needed certain information to emerge but didn’t know how to go about it.
 This technique is especially disappointing when the character has, elsewhere, been in control of themselves with interiority and being present and vulnerable with the reader.
 A blurt under those circumstances just feels wrong and a little too convenient.

 So how do you get around the blurt cliché?
 If you think I’m going to say, “interiority,” you would be correct!
 You’re writing compelling MG and YA fiction with great access to your character’s thoughts, feelings, and reactions, yes?
 Great.
 Since you have spent time making your character mindful and aware, they must know that what they’re blurting will have ramifications.
 They will know the risks of confessing their love to their crush.
 They will know what awful things might happen if they let their true identity slip.
 They will think about it.
-And instead of blurting it once their author has painted himself in a corner, which is what a passive protagonist would do, they will make the choice to say it with intention, which is very much active.
+And instead of blurting it once their author has painted himself in a corner, which is what a passive protagonist would do, they will make the choice to say it with intention.

 Make the moment of your blurt a conscious turning point!
 Get in their heads when you feel tempted to blurt and have them make the decision to say the Big Deal thing instead.
 Anyone can blurt anything.
 But we will learn so much more about your character if they take the risk and do the stupid thing with full agency.
 If blurting is careless, then knowing the risks and going for the reveal full-bore is ballsy.
 And that’s the kind of action that gets me more invested in your character.

-Are there any blurts in your manuscript?
+Does your manuscript contain blurting in dialogue?
 Can you make it work as a choice instead and flip your passive protagonist to an active one?
 How will that reel your reader in or reveal a new shade of your character?
 If you want to dig deeper into this topic, be sure to check out my post on writing a proactive protagonist.